code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Pre-Post-Silicon/PrePost-Silicon_.md

-- Both are Verification and Validation checks for the correctness of the design
+- Both are Verification and Validation checks for the correctness of the design.

 ## A. Terms
 - **Tape-out or tapeout** is the final result of the design process for integrated circuits or printed circuit boards before they are sent for manufacturing.